Center for Financial Responsibility

 "Texas Tech has created financial planning educational opportunities that no other university can duplicate," said Bill Gustafson, Ph.D., former Director of the Center for Financial Responsibility.
 "We are taking the lead in educating for future financial success with the center."
 Working with professionals in the field is one of the important goals of the center, he said.
 "We wanted to designate the center for that purpose of helping professionals with their retirement decisions."Research Opportunities » Outreach Opportunities »

-The Center for Financial Responsibility is committed to the pursuit of personal financial security for every individual and family.
+The Center for Financial Responsibility is committed to expand research efforts and educational outreach to enhance the financial well-being of individuals and families.
 The Center advances this cause by supporting multiple initiatives:

 For additional information regarding the Center for Financial Responsibility, please contact: